 To ensure a clean and reproducible environment, it is advisable to use virtual environments or Docker containers.
 Virtual environments help isolate project dependencies, which prevents version conflicts, while Docker ensures consistency in the training environment across different machines.

-Virtual Environment Setup: To ensure a clean and reproducible development environment, it's advisable to set up a Python virtual environment before installing the Hugging Face Diffusers library.
+Virtual environment setup: To ensure a clean and reproducible development environment, it's advisable to set up a Python virtual environment before installing the Hugging Face Diffusers library.
 You can achieve this using the following commands:

 ` bash